What Is A Scaffolds Maximum Intended Load

 Not just the materials and design matter; the people using the scaffold are equally important.
 Proper training ensures that workers understand how to handle the structure and recognize when it’s approaching its limits.

 If someone doesn’t know what the maximum intended load is, they might push the scaffold beyond its safe capacity.
-That’s why training is essential.
+In real terms, that’s why training is essential.
 It empowers everyone involved to make informed decisions.

 How to Calculate the Maximum Load Effectively